MS, Kinesiology & Rehabilitation Science

 Delivery Campus-Based

-The Department of Kinesiology and Rehabilitation Science (KRS) in the College of Education offers a Master of Science (MS) in KRS degree program with two areas of concentration: Physical Activity/Adapted Physical Activity, and Rehabilitation Counseling.
+The Department of Kinesiology and Rehabilitation Science (KRS) in the College of Education offers a Master of Science (MS) in KRS degree program with two areas of concentration: Physical Activity or Adapted Physical Activity.

 The MS degree program provides opportunities for students who wish to pursue advanced knowledge and research in one of those concentrations.
 Students interested in Physical Activity (PA) or Adapted Physical Activity (APA) must meet the admission requirements of Graduate Division and KRS.
 Both areas assist in the development of the knowledge and skills that may relate to achievement of outcomes leading to national certification (i.e., national board certification in teaching or nationally certified adapted physical educator) as well as becoming familiar with the literature and models for promoting, measuring, teaching, and conducting physical activity research across the lifespan.